pankaj892/Menti-Buddy/README.md

 # Menti-Buddy
-Mental Health bot that can predict the severity of depression
+Mental Health bot that can predict the severity of depression based on questions answered by users.

 Aside from prediction of depression it can also help in